 1st checked in is 1st thru ring.

-It is to your advantage to get there early so pictures of what you are selling can be posted on Facebook.
+It is to your advantage if selling to get there early so pictures of what you are selling can be posted on Facebook.
 Also we sell in order received so if you come in first you are first and if you come in last you are last.
 If someone is looking for what you have they may be 2-3 hr away and to get you another buyer for your stock you need to be there by noon so we can get pictures posted.
 I realize it is sometimes difficult because of the distance you live away from us or you work schedule but we will unload after the sale starts if you have to arrive late but that is subject to what help we have for the day.
 It may take a while to get you unloaded if I have no one to pull off the line to help you. .
 But realize the buyers are not likely to leave the auction ring to come look at what you brought after the sale starts.
 They base their order on what is there before the sale starts.

 All animals are weighed and weights, no. head, ave weight, and tag no are put on the incoming TV screen for you to see even though all goats and hair sheep are sold by the head.
 Wool sheep by CWT.
 Families are sold for one price for doe and kid or kids or ewe and lambs.
 Multiples sell for times the money for example- 4 billy kids for $100 is $100x4.
 We have added an extra screen to tell you how many animals are still left to sell.
 The info screen shows no’s as they are checked in and when they begin selling update with sold no’s and no left to sell and updates any new check-in’s received after the sale starts.
-The sold screen tells the last animal sold, price and buyers no. If you thought you bought the last animal sold and you bid no does not come up on the screen stop the auction and question the auctioneer.
+The sold screen tells the last animal sold, price and buyers no. If you thought you bought the last animal sold and your bid no does not come up on the screen stop the auction and question the auctioneer.
 Someone else may have got the bid or he may have said the wrong no. Get it settled right then.
 If you are selling and do not like the price please PO it right then in the ring.
 Tell the ring clerk or auctioneer to PO it and it will be charged back to you and put in your pen.

 When sold the animals are penned in your pen.
 And if you need to request something penned in a separate pen we can do that for you too.
 Tell the clerk or penner/ring person to pen it separate.
 At any time you can get a working copy of what all you have bought.

 If you have a price you want for your animal and it does not bring that please PO (pass out) the animal in the ring at that time.
-That way it goes into your pen and not someone elses.
+That way it goes into your pen and not someone else's.
 If you don’t PO right then and decide later it is already considered sold by that time.
 Please do not ask us to PO it for you in the office.
 If you think it will not bring what you want you must stay and see it sell yourself and PO in the ring.
 Our crew doesn’t have time to watch for your animal and just before it comes into the ring they may be called to attend to something else so please take care of this yourself.

-We have a comfortable, handicap accessible seating and barn, AC, and a nice lobby and friendly people to help you.
+We have a comfortable, handicap accessible seating and barn AC, and a nice lobby and friendly people to help you.

 We do not tolerate bad checks so please if you are new buyer call us and give us your banking info(name & address of bank & bank officer) so we can approve you writing a check otherwise please bring cash.
 We now have a method to take debit or credit cards.
 We charge you for you invoice for example you bought a goat for $100.
 We charge that to your card and the processing co charges you 4% and bills you for $104.
 It is available if you want to use it but be aware that you will be billed the fee of 4%.
 All sales are final and no recourse just as it is at the sale when you pay.
 You see the animal, you bid on the animal, and once you get the high bid it is yours.
 An auction bid is the only verbal contract to stand up in court.
 If you have any questions about your invoice or check we’ll be glad to explain it to you.